matheushjs/mjsaldanha.com/server/view/pages/posts/music-normalization.md

 Note that these requirements are actually personal preferences.
 However, even if you disagree with any of them, I'm sure you still can make a lot of use of what is discussed in the following.

+## Some Definitions

+## Normalization Methods

+The first normalization method that comes to mind is to multiply the song samples by a factor that makes the largest sample

+## A Bit About Mean Values

+## Our Proposed Method